phillipclapham/neuroweaver/README.md

 ---

-*This documentation is itself an evolving pattern, continuously refined through the contributions and discoveries of the Neuroweaver community.
+*This documentation is itself an evolving pattern, continuously refined through the contributions and discoveries of the NCF community.
+Each interaction adds new dimensions to our understanding of human cognitive enhancement and its possibilities.
 Feel free to suggest improvements, share your experiences, or ask questions through issues and pull requests.*

 ---

-Welcome to the dance of pattern and possibility.
-Welcome to Neuroweaver.
+Welcome to a new era of cognitive development.
+Welcome to the Neuroweaver Cognitive Framework.